Nullim/notes-crud/README.md

 - Node.js
 - MySQL Server (Version 5.7)
 - A MySQL database for the app with appropriate credentials (You can set up this in the .env file).

-## Getting Started

-1. Clone this repository to your local machine.
-2. Install frontend dependencies by navigating to the `frontend` folder and running `npm install`.
-3. Install backend dependencies by navigating to the `backend` folder and running `npm install`.
-4. Create a `.env` file in the `backend` folder and set the necessary environment variables for connecting to your MySQL database.
-(Refer to `.env.example` for reference).
-5. Start the frontend by running `npm start` from the `frontend` folder.
-6. Start the backend by running `npm run dev` from the `backend` folder.

-Now you should have the Note Manager App up and running locally.